UPA govt succumbed to US pressure after Mumbai terror attack, alleges BJP citing Chidambaram's remarks | Politics

 - India

-After the 2008 Mumbai terror strike, the Congress-led UPA government did not take any strong action against Pakistan as it ''succumbed to the US pressure'', the BJP on Saturday charged, latching on to the recent remarks of former Union ministers P Chidambaram and Manish Tewari.
+After the 2008 Mumbai terror strike, the Congress-led UPA government did not take any strong action against Pakistan as it ''succumbed to the US pressure'', the BJP charged on Saturday as it targeted the opposition party over the recent remarks of its leaders P Chidambaram and Manish Tewari.

 Addressing a press conference at the BJP headquarters here, party national spokesperson Gaurav Bhatia asked the Congress' top leadership to clarify why the Manmohan Singh government allowed foreign ''interference'' in India's internal matters.

-He demanded that Congress leaders Sonia Gandhi and Rahul Gandhi come clean on the ''revelations'' made by Chidambaram in a recent interview to a news channel.
+He demanded that Congress leaders Sonia Gandhi and Rahul Gandhi come clean on the ''revelations'' made by former Union minister Chidambaram in a recent interview to a news channel.

 Bhatia noted that Chidambaram, who was the Union Home Minister then, said in the interview that the entire world had descended on New Delhi to stop it from taking any action against Pakistan in retaliation against the terror strike.